slyubomirsky/sumo-ilp/README.md

 I include the schedule [here](schedules/most_winning.md), which took over 2000 seconds of solver time (yes, it didn't follow the time limit I set).

 The solver warns it cannot guarantee that this is optimal.
-However, we can see verify that it is not possible for there to be more than 39 winning scores.
+However, we can verify that it is not possible for there to be more than 39 winning scores.
 Suppose there were at least 40 winning scores.
 That represents at least 320 wins between the wrestlers with those winning scores.
 The total number of bouts in a 15-day, 21-match-per-day tournament is 315, so this is impossible.

 ### Most losing scores: 39 of 42